 Inspectors should be sensitive to, and avoid being predictable in, scheduling their backshift and deep backshift coverage.
 In order to maximize the benefit of deep backshift coverage, inspectors should not develop a predictable pattern.
 Effort should be made to spread the deep backshift coverage over a variety of days and working conditions (outage, normal operations, weekends, nights [including 10 p.m. to 5 a.m.], etc.).

-Incoming permanent resident assignments will typically be made to allow for approximately months of turnover time with the incumbent resident inspector but shall not exceed months without approval of the Regional Administrator.
+Incoming permanent resident assignments will typically be made to allow for approximately 3 months of turnover time with the incumbent resident inspector but shall not exceed 6 months without approval of the Regional Administrator.
+Three months is not intended to act as a minimum, only to establish a nominal band.
+NRC recognizes that a period of turn-over is beneficial and will make all reasonable efforts to ensure adequate turn-over time is provided, when available (e.g., when the outgoing senior resident inspector’s separation from their work unit or the agency provides a sufficient lead time to make turn-over possible).
+The turn-over period described in this appendix is guidance and is part of management’s consideration of whether a Senior Resident Inspector (SRI) is ready to perform duties independently.
+The specific amount of time available for turnover can vary substantially, depending upon the nature of the outgoing SRI’s departure.
+In many cases, it is unrealistic and impractical to have an extended time for outgoing and incoming SRIs to turn over (i.e., unexpected attrition, transfers that occur quickly, or sudden departure of staff).
+When staff departures occur, management will take the actions necessary to ensure reasonable assurance of safety and site coverage.
+This may include sending other fuels-qualified inspectors to the site and/or an assessment by management that the prior experience and qualification of the incumbent permit them to perform full-scope, independent inspections.

 During the resident inspector turnover period, the relieving resident inspector shall only charge direct inspection time to the licensee.
 All other time will be charged to the appropriate non-fee billable codes.

 During the turnover period, the region should closely manage the inspection resources at the sites which are impacted to ensure that resources expended to complete the NRC’s baseline inspection program are not increased solely as a result of the additional resident inspector(s) being assigned to the site.

+2600C-05 RESIDENT INSPECTOR RELOCATION

 All resident inspector assignments will stipulate a 7-year maximum tour length.
 This policy does not preclude resident inspectors from relocating for promotions, voluntary reassignments, or management-directed reassignments.